 Doctor's Notes on Primary Sclerosing Cholangitis

-Primary sclerosing cholangitis (PSC) is a chronic (lasting years and decades), rare, progressive disease of the bile ducts (inflamed, scarred and thickened) that occurs more often in men (70%).
+Primary sclerosing cholangitis (PSC) is a chronic (lasting years and decades), rare, progressive disease of the bile ducts (inflamed, scarred, and thickened) that occurs more often in men (70%).
 The signs and symptoms are slowly progressive, so early in the disease, most people will not have any symptoms.
 Often, the disease can produce elevated blood levels of liver enzymes that are incidentally found.
-Jaundice, dark urine and pruritus can develop as obstruction of liver bile ducts increase; abdominal pain, fever and fatigue also increases.
+Jaundice, dark urine, and pruritus can develop as obstruction of liver bile ducts increase; abdominal pain, fever, and fatigue also increase.